 Government to invest billions in NW hydrogen hub

-On Friday the UK Government is expected to announce £22bn funding for two hydrogen production and carbon capture clusters, one of which is close to the River Mersey.
+On Friday the UK Government is expected to announce £22bn funding for two hydrogen production and carbon capture clusters, one of which is close to the River Mersey – but will it work?
 Tony McDonough reports

 Stanlow oil refinery will be home to the HyNet hydrogen hub.
 Picture by Tony McDonough

-A hydrogen production and carbon capture and storage project close to the River Mersey is set to receive multi-million pound backing from the UK Government.
+A hydrogen production and carbon capture and storage project close to the River Mersey will receive multi-million pound backing from the UK Government.

 HyNet, a consortium set up to produce ‘low carbon’ hydrogen and supply it to factories across the North West, will share £22bn of funding with a similar project in the North East of England.
 This investment will be spread over 25 years.

-Several years in the planning, HyNet has been awaiting an investment decision from the UK Government and now, according to the FT on Thursday, that wait is set to be over with ministers backing the project which is due to come online in 2027.
+Several years in the planning, HyNet has been awaiting an investment decision from the UK Government and now that wait is over with ministers backing the project which is due to come online in 2027.

 This multi-billion pound hydrogen production hub will be built at the Stanlow oil refinery in Ellesmere Port, close to the River Mersey.
 EET Fuels, owner of the refinery, is building its own parallel hydrogen facility that will help decarbonise the site’s operations.